SashaBystrov/MAC_changer/README.md

-This program change MAC adress on PC.
+This program changes the MAC address on the PC.